jhu-information-security-institute/NwSec/applications/nfssvr/README.md

 # Application overview
 NFS server

-## Server (on RPI4B)
+## Server
-The NFS server on the RPI4B runs in a docker container.
-The RPI4B is using Ubuntu Server OS, version 18.04.
+The NFS server runs in a docker container.
+It is using Ubuntu Server OS, version 22.04.

 ## Client (on VM)
 The client that communicates with the NFS server is any remote NFS sclient.